Michele Navarra

 Michele Navarra (/it/; 5 January 1905 - 2 August 1958) was an Italian member of the Sicilian Mafia.
-He was a qualified physician and headed the Mafia family from the town of Corleone in Sicily.
+He was a qualified physician and headed the Corleone Mafia family in Sicily.
 He was known as 'u patri nostru (our father).

 Early career

 Navarra was born in the Sicilian town of Corleone in a middle class family; his father was a small landowner, a land surveyor and a teacher at the local agrarian school.
 His uncle from his mother’s side, Angelo Gagliano, had been a member of the Fratuzzi, as the local Mafia was known at the time and which consisted mainly of gabellotti, local power brokers that leased large estates from absentee landlords, and subleased plots to peasants at excessive or abusive rates.
 He was killed in 1930.

 Navarra studied at the University of Palermo, first engineering and later medicine, getting his degree in 1929.
 He served in the Royal Italian Army until 1942, reaching the rank of captain.
 He became the boss of Corleone in 1943, succeeding Calogero Lo Bue.

 Navarra was the old-fashioned type of Mafia boss: genteel, well-dressed, but ferocious.
-He did not murder people himself but delegated the work.
+He usually did not murder people himself but delegated the work.
 From 1944–48, when he took over command of the Mafia in town, there had been 57 murders in Corleone.
 By skilful manipulation of the Mafia network of mutual aid and graft, he occupied several key positions in the establishment of Corleone, had powerful political connections and enjoyed a high status.
 He became the official medical adviser to the Ferrovie dello Stato (Italian State Railways), which was offered to him when, in public competition, he was the only candidate.